krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

         }
     }

-Third, you need to configure your machine so that you can ssh from the worker to the master and vice-versa without typing in your password.
+Third, you need to configure your machine so that you can ssh from the worker to the master and vice-versa without typing in your password (this is important!).
 To do this, do `ssh-keygen` on the one machine and add the `.ssh/id_rsa.pub` line to `.ssh/authorized_keys` of the other machine.
 This is needed because `q` relies on `rsync` to transfer files between the master and worker.

 Note: the default requested memory of a job in `q` is 1.5 GB, so make sure your worker machine has at least that much free memory (so you probably need at least 2 GB total).
 Otherwise, your jobs will just hang indefinitely.
 To test out `q` by itself: